 Like any project, CRM implementation can encounter roadblocks, but remember that many organisations have implemented CRM with resounding success.
 Roadblocks don’t only happen with CRM implementation; they tend to happen repeatedly across the business, undermining the system, and eating away at the bedrock below the surface.
 These are the big ones:

 When a company is slow or unwilling to make the changes needed to implement CRM, the effects are immediate.
-Some are unwilling to try and some have very weak processes already, so making change is almost impossible unless significant structure is provided.
+Some are unwilling to try and some have very weak processes already, so making change is almost impossible unless a significant structure is provided.
 Others purchase a CRM and discover that it does not fit their business.
 Others succumb to politics that simply do not support the goals of the organisation.

 You may have heard the expression, “Image is everything.”
 It’s true with CRM.
-End users must see CRM as something that strengthens their jobs (possibly even view it as the only way to do their jobs) instead of perceiving it as the “flavor of the month” or just another new string of corporate policies.
+End users must see CRM as something that strengthens their jobs (possibly even view it as the only way to do their jobs) instead of perceiving it as the “flavour of the month” or just another new string of corporate policies.
 After the program is launched, it should result in people performing new tasks that make their jobs easier, while enhancing their customer relationships at the same time.
 Their perception is what brings customers back to your store, site, or service.
 CRM can service your customers’ high expectations of your company and what it offers, or it can have them glancing toward your competition.

 Privacy regulations are evolving just as quickly as (and even faster than) many business practices.
 Any company that collects personal information also collects information on data storage, cookies, phishing, spam, and spyware.
 CRM planning has to include sufficient motivation to encourage customers to continue feeding you their information willingly.